-Quality of experience (QoE) during every video stream is now even more critically important as competition in the streaming space continues to heat up.
+Quality of experience (QoE) during every video stream is now even more critically important as competition in the streaming industry continues to heat up.
 Time after time, Conviva data speaks to the fact that viewer engagement drops as QoE deteriorates.
-Continuous performance improvement is imperative to retain eyeballs and keep viewers coming back to a streaming service.
+Continuous performance improvement is crucial to retain viewers and keep them coming back to a video streaming service.

-There are a number of metrics to take notice of when measuring viewer experience.
+Several metrics are critical indicators of video quality.
+They are essential to take notice of when measuring viewer experience.
 What are all the things that can go wrong when a viewer hits play?
-The graphic below shows how performance across different metrics can contribute to the overall experience.
+The graphic below shows how the different video streaming quality issues across different metrics can fall short of the professional quality the viewer has seen in the past.

-Ultimately, it can be hard to look across each of these metrics and understand if your platform is providing “great” streaming quality to most viewers.
+Ultimately, it can be hard to look across each of these metrics and understand if your platform provides optimal video quality that meets user expectations.

 - No video start failures and video playback failures